kuroxy/SoulSweep/README.md

 *Left mouse button* for vacuuming
 *Right mouse button* for dropping souls

 *J* for disabling fog of war.
-(The game is intented with fog of war on)
+(The game is intended with fog of war on)

 ### Assets
 #### Visuals: